 Sitting in front of the iMac to listen to music was uncomfortable.
 I could use the system while editing photographs or writing, but I was focused on creating an active listening experience.
 I moved the Schiit Stack to a table in the living room and attempted to connect it to my iPhone 11 Pro.
 That's when I ran into a challenge.
 My 2013 iMac has traditional USB Type-B ports.
 The iMac was easy to connect to the Modi 3+.
 But the iPhone 11 Pro has a Lightning port.
 I needed a cable to connect the Lightning port on the iPhone to the micro USB port on the Modi 3+.
 After unsuccessfully searching Amazon.com and monoprice.com, I enlisted the help of a friend who found a cable on Moon Audio.
 However, I was impatient.
 I wanted to listen to music now.
 After sorting through a bag of cables and adapters, I found a solution.

 I connected the iPhone 11 Pro to an Apple Lightning USB Camera Adapter.
-I then attached a micro USB to USB Type-B cable to the female input on the Apple Lightning to USB Camera Adapter and the other end to Unison USB™ USB input in the Mode 3+.
+I then attached a micro USB to USB Type-B cable to the female input on the Apple Lightning to USB Camera Adapter and the other end to Unison USB™ USB input in the Modi 3+.
 Problem solved, right?
 Nope.
 The iPhone 11 Pro attempted to draw power from the Unison USB™ USB input, and the setup failed.
-I needed a way to supply power to the iPhone 11 Pro while also sending a digital signal to the Modi 3+.
+I needed a way to supply power to the iPhone 11 Pro while sending a digital signal to the Modi 3+.
 I then remembered that I had such an adapter.
 The Lightning Audio + Charge RockStar™ from Belkin makes it possible to listen to Lightning Audio while charging an iPhone.
-So the final setup to connect the iPhone involves a Belkin Lightning Audio + Charge RockStar™ adapter connect to power on one port and the other port, the Apple Lightning to USB Camera adapter connected via USB Type-B to micro USB cable.
+So the final setup to connect the iPhone involves a Belkin Lightning Audio + Charge RockStar™ adapter connected to power on one port and the other port, the Apple Lightning to USB Camera adapter connected via USB Type-B to micro USB cable.

 At some point, I would like to get some powered speakers or a vinyl turntable (aka photograph).
 Schiit Audio makes quality speaker amplifiers, but they are not budget-friendly (at least not for my budget).
-I think I would prefer a pair of powered book-shelf size speakers (aka monitors).
+I would prefer a pair of powered book-shelf size speakers (aka monitors).
 The Magni Heresy has an RCA output that can connect to the input of power speakers from JBL or Audio Technica.
 Schiit all sells a 2-input passive preamp with volume control that they have branded [SYS].
 I would connect the Modi 3+ to one of the inputs on the SYS and a photograph to the other input.
 The output of SYS would connect to the Magni Heresy for headphone use or to powered speakers.
-The complete kit would not be the vintage system I had imagined, but I think the compact size and the minimalism of the system are better suited for my living room space.
+The complete kit would not be the vintage system I had imagined, but I think the system's compact size and minimalism are better suited for my "small home" living room space.

 Monday, August 9 2021

 Below are some of the scans from Old School Photo Lab to compare with the ones I scanned with my Epson Perfection V600 scanner.
 The scans I did with the Epson Perfection V600 scanner all have a black border.
 I overscanned on purpose to capture the entire negative frame.
-The images scanned by Old School Photo Lab do not have a black border.
+The images scanned by Old School Photo Lab do not have a black wall.